Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.16

-  CMake's compiler id of the OBJC compiler used.
+  CMake's compiler id of the Objective-C compiler used.

 .. genex:: $<OBJC_COMPILER_ID:compiler_ids>